NeilWangziyu/Capstone/README.md

 and for whole codes, refer to https://gitlab.utu.fi/capstone

-our teach timo is very nice
+our teacher timo is very nice

+from the project, I have learned a lot